Beginner Guide · Updated 2026

 Step 1: Arrive and Choose Your Machine (5 minutes)

 Walk into the launderette and take a moment to look around.
-You’ll see rows of washing machines, usually labeled by size.
+You'll see rows of washing machines, usually labelled by size.
 Available machines have their doors open and show an empty drum inside.
 Busy machines are closed with their cycles running.

-For your first visit, you’ll probably need the standard 8kg machine.
-If you’re unsure, go one size up rather than down—overfilling a machine means your clothes won’t get clean properly.
+For your first visit, you'll probably need the standard 8kg machine.
+If you're unsure, go one size up rather than down — overfilling a machine means your clothes won't get clean properly.
 The golden rule is to fill machines to about 80% capacity, leaving room for clothes to tumble freely.

 Step 2: Load the Washing Machine (5 minutes)

 Open the machine door by pulling the handle.
 It should swing open easily.
 Load your clothes loosely rather than packing them tightly.
 Mix heavy items like jeans with lighter items like t-shirts so the load balances during the spin cycle.
 As you load, zip up any zippers and button any buttons to prevent snagging.
+Close the door firmly until you hear a click.
+If the door isn't properly closed, the machine won't start — this is the most common issue first-timers face.

 Step 3: Add Detergent (If Needed) (2 minutes)